 The Genealogy and Special Collections Department help patrons research their family and local history.
 The Joseph Bennet McGuire Genealogy Room is located on the first floor of the Main Branch Library.
-In the Genealogy Room, you can access hundreds of books, yearbooks, microfilm rolls, and other historical texts.
+In the Genealogy Room, you can access hundreds of books, yearbooks, microfilm, and family histories.
 There are also computers available for you to use.
 The Genealogy Room is open during these hours:

 - Monday - Friday: 9:00 a.m. - 6:00 p.m.

 - Sunday: 2:00 p.m. - 5:00 p.m.